 There's a few methods of how the liquid crystal element interacts with light, each with pros and cons.

-Twisted Nematic (TN) - Offers the best response time (although earlier models had dreadful response times and ghosting issues, necessitating the flickering backlight) and is the cheapest to make, but cannot product 24-bit color (most panels are 18-bit color that employs some trick to make it look like 24-bit color) and the viewing angles are narrow.
+- Passive Twisted Nematic (TN) - Offers the best response time (although it has ghosting issues, necessitating the flickering backlight) and is the cheapest to make, but cannot product 24-bit color (most panels are 18-bit color that employs some trick to make it look like 24-bit color) and the viewing angles are narrow.
 If you view a TN panel off center, colors and contrast start shifting.

-Displays made out of colored LEDs for each pixel (bypassing the LCD entirely) are real, but are used in very large displays like those seen for outside displays.
-Work is in progress to shrink the technology so that it's possible to have such displays for the living room, but apart from a few prototypes presented at electronic shows, there is no display using this technology available to consumers yet.
+- Displays made out of colored LEDs for each pixel (bypassing the LCD entirely) are real, but are used in very large displays like those seen for outside displays.
+Work is in progress to shrink the technology so that it's possible to have such displays for the living room, but apart from a few prototypes presented at electronic shows and aside from a couple of very expensive professional-grade displays (and even then they're still combined with LCD technology), there are no affordable full LED-based displays for the average consumer yet.

 Digital Light Processing (DLP)